 - Make a big ice water bath pot.
-After 10 minutes, take the chicken and submerge them completely under the cold water to temper them.
-Keep 2 cups of the temper broth to make master stock
+After 10 minutes, take the chicken and submerge them entirely under the cold water to temper them.
+Keep 2 cups of the temper broth to make master stock..

 - In another big stock pot, add 3 tbsp vegetable oil.
-Heat on medium high heat, then add star anise, cinnamon stick, shallot, ginger, and bay leaves.
-Sauteed for 5 minutes or until their fragrance is released.
+Heat medium-high heat, then add star anise, cinnamon stick, shallot, ginger, and bay leaves.
+I sauteed for 5 minutes or until their fragrance was released.

 - Add sugar, dark soy sauce, light soy sauce, 2 cups of temper broth, and 2 cups of water.
 Stir to combine everything.
 Bring to boil then reduce the heat to medium high, simmer for 10 minutes.

 - Continue simmering master stock.
 Hold chicken leg at the top of the leg, ladle boiling soy mixture all over chicken leg.
 Set aside.
 Continue doing the same thing for the rest of the chicken legs.

 - When all chicken legs are all coated with soy sauce mixture (master stock), return them to the pot and simmer for another 20 minutes, partially cover the pot.
 Adjust the heat high enough to simmer the whole pot.